Common Utilities

 Compose πŸš‚

-Compose is a common function that take the output from one function and automatically patches it to the input of the next function until it spits out the final value.
+is a common function that take the output from one function and automatically patches it to the input of the next function until it spits out the final value.

 Compose is useful for computing a series of functions in a composed fashion improving code readability and testability.